 curl https://www.example.com/robots.txt | grep -e -i ‘sitemap:’

 The result of this command should be the line of the robots.txt file that lists the location of the sitemap.
 Note that the grep -i means that the regular expression pattern match can be case-insensitive.
-That’s useful because some sites will start the line with a capital “S” in sitemap.
+That’s useful because some sites will start the line with a capital “S” in a sitemap.

 To get more comfortable with curl, try curl with the URL of this page and you will see that it prints a mess of HTML markup to the terminal window.
 See below for pretty-printing XML.